India's premier resume service

-Yet another common interview question, but you must answer it your own unique way to create an imposing first impression in the job interview .
-Try to answer it in the light of your career objectives and work experience
+Yet another common interview question, but you must answer it in your unique way to create an imposing first impression in the job interview.
+Try to answer it in light of your career objectives and work experience.

 What Are Your Weaknesses?

-You should well prepare in advance about your strengths as well as weaknesses.
+You should well prepare in advance for your strengths as well as weaknesses.
 While discussing your strengths can’t be that tough, talking about your weaknesses can be nightmarishly difficult.
-Reason being, we think that we can’t answer this question truthfully
+The reason is that we think that we can’t answer this question honestly.

 Hence, while prepping the answer, try to be concise and come up with positive examples of weaknesses.
 Yes, you can present weaknesses too in a good way, but only when you are honest and can appropriately explain how you are getting better.

-In simple terms, just speak what is necessary, and keep in mind that you actually don’t need to explicitly share what you think your weakness is.
+In simple terms, just speak what is necessary, and keep in mind that you don’t need to explicitly share what you think your weakness is.
 The best way is to select a single weakness, typically an insignificant one.
-For example, you can discuss about your aggressiveness in setting targets or your tendency to be impatient at times while working on some project
+For example, you can discuss your aggressiveness in setting targets or your tendency to be impatient at times while working on a project.

 What According to You Is Your Greatest Professional Accomplishment?